 This led to the introduction of schemes to add fluoride to water supplies to improve dental health.

-Community water fluoridation schemes have operated for more than 70 years; the first scheme was introduced in the US in 1945.
+Community water fluoridation schemes have operated for many years; the first scheme was introduced in the US in 1945.
 The first substantive UK scheme was established in Birmingham in 1964.

 Community water fluoridation in England

 Millions of people in England receive fluoridated water.
 This means fluoride has been added to bring it up to around 1mg of fluoride per litre of water, which is a level found to reduce tooth decay levels.

 The decision about whether to add fluoride to the water supply is made by individual local authorities.
 Areas where water fluoridation schemes are currently in place include parts of:

 - the West Midlands

 - the North East